 “Mr shadow does not like it.”

-“Well if Mr Shadow does not like it, then I should get rid of it.
-Wouldn’t want to be rude to our guest.
-Just know that guests have to leave sometime, okay my strong man?”
+“Well, if Mr Shadow does not like it, then I should get rid of it.
+Wouldn’t want to be rude to our guests.
+Just know that guests have to leave sometime, okay, my strong man?”

 Heath nodded as he yawned and rolled over in his little bed.
 Susan closed the door and walked back to the lounge.
-Heath waited until he felt a cold chill, then he knew that he could roll over.
+Heath waited until he felt a cold chill; then, he knew that he could roll over.
 He watched as the light under the door faded, turning from a dull yellow to a pale blue.
 He grinned as he watched the shadows shift from the corner of his room.
 They coalesced into a hunched, robed figure.
 He slowly stood until his head touched the top frame of the window.
-He robes flowed endlessly, as if they were cloth in water.
-The ends faded like smoke, but never seemed to get any shorter.
-His robes flourished at the base until eventual two small hands clawed their way to freedom.
-A child sized creature crawled around on the ground.
-It’s tight wings slowly unfurling they extended like small little bat wings.
-They too seemed to evaporate into smoke at the end, despite the fact they never get any shorter.
-The gremlin jumped around the room wildly, like an over excited puppy until it noticed Heath sitting up in his bed.
+His robes flowed endlessly as if they were cloth in water.
+The ends faded like smoke but never seemed to get any shorter.
+His robes flourished at the base until, eventually, two small hands clawed their way to freedom.
+A child-sized creature crawled around on the ground.
+Its tight wings slowly unfurled.
+They extended like small little bat wings.
+They, too, seemed to evaporate into smoke at the end, despite the fact they never get any shorter.
+The gremlin jumped around the room wildly, like an over-excited puppy, until it noticed Heath sitting up in his bed.
 The gremlin leaped onto the bed and looked at the top of the covers.
 They could see a second transparent version of Heath.

 “So why is there a second me when you come around?”
-Heath asked as he looked to Mr Shadow.
+Heath asked as he looked at Mr Shadow.

 “Is that why lights go blue?”

-Mr shadow nodded, his little gremlin bounced around.
+Mr shadow nodded, and his little gremlin bounced around.

-“Well I played on the playground, Michael went to tag me and I ended up falling on the ground.
-I cried a little, but mum got me my favourite ice block.
+“Well, I played on the playground, Michael went to tag me, and I ended up falling on the ground.
+I cried a little, but Mum got me my favorite ice block.
 So it was okay.”
 Heath said as he smiled from ear to ear.